Christchurch Wastewater Treatment Plant Step Screens

 ‘As the city’s main treatment plant, the filtering process had to remain operational throughout the replacement programme,’ says Fiona.
 ‘We worked on one screen at a time, allowing two weeks isolation for each, to minimise disruption.’

-Seipp’s structural engineering partner designed a new pair of transfer beams for each screen’s pivot brackets.
+Seipp worked closely with the structural engineer on the design of a new pair of transfer beams for each screen’s pivot brackets.
 ‘Getting these beams custom-built enabled us to reuse existing anchor bolts in the concrete,’ says Fiona.

 Once the first replacement screen was installed, tested and commissioned, we ran the screen for an eight-week trial period.
 We checked that everything was running smoothly, at the correct (or better) rag extraction rate and quality as indicated in the manufacturer’s performance data.